All Products

 2. In the left-side navigation pane, click Buckets.

-3. On the Buckets page, click the name of a bucket.
+3. On the Buckets page, click the name of your bucket.
+Note the bucket name.

-4. On the Object Management page, obtain an object path.
+4. On the Object Management page, note the object path.

 5. In the left-side navigation pane, click Overview.